 The Institute of Development Finance (IDF) develops, delivers and constantly improves the Association’s training and credentialing programs.
 I work closely with the team to plan, organize and implement these course offerings to promote the IDF and enhance its brand.

-Enrique Florencio Head, Knowledge Management / Sustainability Officer
+Enrique Florencio Group Head, Operations & Sustainability

 My groups’ role is to gather, consolidate and disseminate all the knowledge resources of the Association through a stable and robust platform that allows members to connect and share experiences with and learn from each other.

-Lorie Cervantes Finance & Administration Officer
+Lorie Cervantes Assistant Group Head, Finance & Administration

 The Finance and Administrative Unit’s role is to manage the financial resources and administrative activities of the Association.
 We relate to the external auditors, banks and government agencies for this purpose.

-Liza Olvina Membership Specialist
+Liza Olvina Membership Events & Training Officer

 I have two key tasks – to provide administrative support to the IDF and the Membership Unit and to prepare and maintain both of the units’ information and profile database.

 Ma.
-Cristina Arenas IT Specialist
+Cristina Arenas IT Officer